ambuda-org/vidyut/bindings-python/vidyut/docs/source/introduction.rst

-Although we haven't run a formal analysis, `vidyut.lipi` compares favorably with standard Python transliterators like Aksharamukha and indic_transliteration and even handles a few cases that these transliterations miss.
-But its main feature is that with a small bit of work, you can use the same high-quality transliteration engine almost anywhere on your software stack.
+Although we haven't run a formal analysis, `vidyut.lipi` compares favorably with standard Python transliterators like Aksharamukha and indic_transliteration and even handles a few cases that these transliterators miss.
+But its main feature is that with a small bit of work, you can use the same high-quality transliteration engine almost anywhere in your software stack.
 For example, `here`_ you can see `vidyut-lipi` running entirely in the browser via a WebAssembly build.